-Turn on the monitor and other external devices first; then press and release the power switch the computer.
+Turn on the monitor and other external devices first; then press and release the computer power switch.
 See the illustration below for the location of the power switches for the monitor and the computer.
 You see a logo screen while the computer performs a short self-test.
 When the task completes successfully, the logo screen disappears, the BIOS is loaded, and the software is loaded (in models with preinstalled software).